It occurred to me recently that I’ll never REALLY be satisfied with paying for insurance.

 In today's world....
 I TOTALLY get that approach.
 It keeps the most dollars in your pocket TODAY, and you're rolling the dice on never needing to use it.

-If you're this type of customer....you should shop with a direct insurer.
+If you're this type of customer....consider a direct insurer.

 There are lots of them out there catering exactly to what you're looking for.
 (TD, UNIFUND aka JOHNSON, Sonnet, etc)